 The second notation documents that the person's driver's license is revoked or cancelled for a period of time.
 This notation is entered seven (7) days after the incident.

-Should your automobile insurance companies learn of their existence (or specifically learn that your driver's license has been revoked or cancelled due to an alcohol-related traffic offense), they will immediately cancel any current insurance and require any driver with these alcohol-related notations to be placed on risk insurance, which will cost $2,500 to $5,000 more a year than what the driver is currently paying.
-In Minnesota, risk insurance rates can last up to five (5) years from the date of the incident.
+Should your automobile insurance companies learn of their existence (or specifically learn that your driver's license has been revoked or cancelled due to an alcohol-related traffic offense), they can immediately cancel any current insurance and require any driver with these alcohol-related notations to be placed on risk insurance, which will often cost $2,500 to $5,000 more per year than what the driver is currently paying.
+In Minnesota, high risk insurance rates can last up to five (5) years from the date of the incident.

 Revoked or cancelled driver's license.

 If you submit to a chemical test and your BAC is above the legal limit of 0.08 or if you have refused to take a chemical test after being lawfully arrested for a DWI, you will have your driver's license revoked (or cancelled) for a legally defined period.

 Contact Olson Defense if you've been charged with a DWI.